-- MySQL 5.7+ or MariaDB 10.3+
+- MySQL 8.0+ or MariaDB 10.6+

-- PHP 8.0+ with the following extensions:
+- PHP 8.1+ with the following extensions:

 - GD (for graphics processing)

+- INTL (for internationalization)

+- JSON (for AJAX responses, etc.)

 - PDO (for database connection)

-- JSON (for AJAX responses, etc.)

 - XML (for xml resource and web services, etc.)

 - Multibyte String support (for i18n)

-- (optional) intl (for i18n)

 - Proper configuration and ability to send email through an MTA

 - Web server with support for URL rewriting